 If you use Shopify, you can ensure that you are collecting Facebook data by simply pasting your pixel ID into the “Facebook Pixel ID” section in Online Store → Preferences.

-What Does Facebook Analytics Do?
+How Much Does Facebook Analytics Cost?

 In some ways, Facebook Analytics isn’t so different from Google Analytics, which is the industry leader in free analytics solutions.

-Here, for example, is what it looks like when you log in:
+This is what it looks like when you log in:

 You see “New Users” and “Median Session Length” and “Top Landing Pages” and “Traffic Sources” and lots of other stuff that you’d expect to see in Google Analytics.